With Danish design, an amazing buffet breakfast & exceptional service, this is why you should stay at the Absalon Hotel, Copenhagen!

 The first thing that hit me was how brightly coloured the reception area was with accents of blues and yellows everywhere.
 With a bar running along one side of the room and a seating area on the other, the circular reception desk is an island in the middle with some of the most helpful staff you’ll ever come across.

-We were in Copenhagen to film a new A Brit and a Broad episode, and whenever we check in somewhere we always have a million and one questions about where we can buy certain gear and where are some of the best spots for shooting.
+We were in Copenhagen to film a new An Adventurous World episode, and whenever we check in somewhere we always have a million and one questions about where we can buy certain gear and where are some of the best spots for shooting.
 Despite speaking to about five or six different staff members everyone went out of their way to help us with what we needed.

-With 161 rooms at the Absalon Hotel you’d think they’d lose a little character, but much like the reception they’re bright and spacious.
+With 161 rooms in the hotel you’d think they’d lose a little character, but much like the reception they’re bright and spacious.
 The thing about us when we’re filming is we have so much kit (usually three cameras, a drone, and all the bells and whistles too), so we like to spread out.
 In our room there was enough space for all our bags without us worrying about tripping over and smashing lenses which we see as a major positive.

 Another thing that I really liked about the room was that it came with a double curtain to block out the sunlight.
 Copenhagen in the height of summer rarely gets dark so having that extra thick black curtain to stop you waking up at sunrise at 3am makes sleeping so much easier.
 Very handy when you’ve got a full day of filming ahead!

 A breakfast worth fighting for

 One of the talking points about Absalon Hotel is breakfast.

 Described as a Scandinavian buffet, breakfast runs from 6:30am till 11:00am (which is late for a hotel breakfast) and it’s got everything you could possible imagine from cereals to cold meats to omelettes and sausages.

 Also, every table has a fresh pot of tea and coffee to get you going in the morning.